JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 To fill table cells, it's useful to be able to access the table's row and column specifications (using the `colwidths` and `rowheights` fields), and iteration can also provide information about the current row and column being processed (`currentrow` and `currentcol`).

-To ensure that graphic elements don't stray outside the cell walls, use a clipping region.
+To ensure that graphic elements don't stray outside the cell walls, you can use a clipping region.

 ### Drawing arrays and dataframes